Forty-seven rōnin: Cinema and television

 The play has been made into a movie at least six times in Japan, the earliest starring Onoe Matsunosuke.
 The film's release date is questioned, but placed between 1910 and 1917.
 It has been aired on the Jidaigeki Senmon Channel (Japan) with accompanying benshi narration.
-In 1941, the Japanese military commissioned director Kenji Mizoguchi, who would later direct Ugetsu, to make Genroku Chūshingura.
+In 1941, the Japanese military commissioned director Kenji Mizoguchi, who would later direct Ugetsu after the war, to make Genroku Chūshingura.
 They wanted a ferocious morale booster based on the familiar rekishi geki ("historical drama") of The Loyal 47 Ronin.
 Instead, Mizoguchi chose for his source Mayama Chūshingura, a cerebral play dealing with the story.
 The film was a commercial failure, having been released in Japan one week before the attack on Pearl Harbor.
 The Japanese military and most audiences found the first part to be too serious, but the studio and Mizoguchi both regarded it as so important that Part Two was put into production, despite lukewarm reception to Part One.
 The film wasn't shown in America until the 1970s.

+The 1958 version, The Loyal 47 Ronin, was directed by Kunio Watanabe.

 The 1962 film version directed by Hiroshi Inagaki, Chūshingura, is most familiar to Western audiences.
 In it, Toshirō Mifune appears in a supporting role as spearman Tawaraboshi Genba.
 Mifune was to revisit the story several times in his career.
 In 1971 he appeared in the 52-part television series Daichūshingura as Ōishi, while in 1978 he appeared as Lord Tsuchiya in the epic Swords of Vengeance (Akō-jō danzetsu).

 Many Japanese television shows, including single programs, short series, single seasons, and even year-long series such as Daichūshingura and the more recent NHK Taiga drama Genroku Ryōran, recount the events.
 Among both films and television programs, some are quite faithful to the Chūshingura, while others incorporate unrelated material or alter details.
 In addition, gaiden dramatize events and characters not in the Chūshingura.
 Kon Ichikawa directed another version in 1994.
 In 2004, Mitsumasa Saitō directed a nine-episode mini-series starring Ken Matsudaira, who had also starred in a 1999 49-episode TV series of the Chūshingura entitled Genroku Ryōran.
 In Hirokazu Koreeda's 2006 film Hana yori mo nao, the story was used as a backdrop, with one of the ronin being a neighbour of the protagonists.

+In the 1998 film Ronin, Robert De Niro's character is told the story by a mysterious Frenchman who is creating an intricately detailed miniature diorama of its original setting.
+Though the film takes the name from the 'masterless' samurai of Japan, it has nothing to do with the actual events of the forty-seven ronin.

+A comedic adaptation was presented in a 2002 episode of the Canadian television series History Bites titled "Samurai Goodfellas", mingling the story with elements from The Godfather film series.

 Most recently, it was made into a 2013 American movie titled 47 Ronin, starring Keanu Reeves, and then again into a more stylized 2015 version titled Last Knights.